 As Buy American Act False Claims Act attorneys and procurement fraud lawyers, we help companies and government contractors to avoid and minimize costly mistakes, liability, and fines.

-Go-to law firm for defense contractor fraud representation: Watson & Associates’ Federal government contracts practice group provides detailed legal advice and consulting to federal contractors within the United States and overseas.
+Go-to law firm for defense contractor fraud representation: Watson & Associates’ Federal government contracts and criminal defense practice group provides detailed legal advice and consulting to federal contractors within the United States and overseas.
 We represent clients in both high-profile and lower-profile criminal and civil cases.

 The Department of Justice (DOJ) and various inspector general offices (IG) spend a great deal of time investigating small businesses and large DOD contractors for violation of the Buy American Act of 1933 (BAA) and ultimately submitting false claims to the federal government.